microsoft/ML-For-Beginners/4-Classification/2-Classifiers-1/README.md

 |      4 |        0 |     0 |          0 |     0 |            0 |       0 |        0 |         0 |         0 |    0 |     ... |           0 |          0 |                       0 |    0 |    0 |    0 |     0 |      0 |        1 | 0   |

 Now you are ready to train your model!
 ## Choosing your classifier

 Now that your data is clean and ready for training, you have to decide which algorithm to use for the job.

-Scikit-learn groups Classification under Supervised Learning, and in that category you will find many ways to classify.
+Scikit-learn groups classification under Supervised Learning, and in that category you will find many ways to classify.
 [The variety](https://scikit-learn.org/stable/supervised_learning.html) is quite bewildering at first sight.
 The following methods all include classification techniques:

 - Linear Models
 - Support Vector Machines